 A frying pan of cooked corn maque choux with a gray spoon.

-Traditional Maque Choux is usually only made with bell peppers, but this recipe has jalapeño peppers added to it because, like the Native Americans, I love to use the food we grow as much as we can.
+Traditional Maque Choux is usually only made with bell peppers, but this recipe has jalapeño peppers added to it because I love to use the food we grow as much as we can.

 I used homegrown jalapeños in my corn succotash, and it was delicious – I knew this would be good.
 (And it’s November, and our garden is still giving us 5-10 jalapeños a day!)
 If you don’t like spicy food, you can leave the jalapeños out.